 Papa V. graduated from Massapequa High School in Massapequa, NY, where he participated in the symphonic band, jazz band and orchestra.
 The Massapequa High School Band consistently performed grade 6 literature at the New York State Music Assessment.

 After high school, Papa V. spent some time in college before he was drafted into the United States Army.
 Papa V. graduated from the Army-Navy School of Music in Norfolk, VA and spent two years playing trumpet in the U.S. Army Bands.
-He also saw duty on the ceremonial platoon where he played Taps for Vietnam War soldiers who were killed on the battlefield.
+During that time, he also saw duty on the ceremonial platoon where he played Taps for Vietnam War soldiers who were killed on the battlefield.

-Currently, Papa V. works for the City of Clermont as a fleet mechanic and runs a private trumpet studio.
-His students have earned many superiors at the Solo & Ensemble MPA and earned many high chairs in honors bands.
+Papa V. recently retired from the City of Clermont where he was a fleet mechanic for over 10 years.
+Currently, he runs a private trumpet studio and serves as a brass technician at South Lake High School.
+His private students have consistently earned many superiors at the Solo & Ensemble MPA and earned many high chairs in honors bands.
 Papa V. is an honorary member of the Tri-M Music Honor Society.

 Ms. Maggie Krieger, Webmaster and Financial Secretary for the Clermont Middle School Music Department.
 Prior to her current appointment, she served three years as the Treasurer.